-How many integrated amplifiers do you know of that include a hi-res PCM- and DSD-capable ESS 9018K2M Sabre D/A converter – bowel fed via asynchronous USB, coaxial or TOSLINK – whose performance rivals that of the AudioQuest DragonFly Red but dispenses with its interceding 3.5mm to RCA breakout cable?
+How many integrated amplifiers do you know of that include a hi-res PCM- and DSD-capable ESS 9018K2M Sabre D/A converter – bowel fed via asynchronous USB, coaxial or TOSLINK – whose audible performance almost rivals that of the US$199 AudioQuest DragonFly Red but dispenses with its interceding 3.5mm to RCA breakout cable?

 How many integrated amplifiers do you know of that offer a headphone output that isn’t resistor dropped from the main amplifier circuit but backed by a dedicated circuit capable of driving all manner of high-end headphones?
 This Peachtree’s 6.4mm socket is even beefier on power than that found in the nova150.
 Peachtree themselves refer to the nova300’s as “high output”, the nova150’s as “standard output”.

 In real-world listening tests, we get ample SPLs, robust dynamics and tonal satisfaction from a pair of high-impedance (and fussy) Sennheiser HD800S.

 Focus not on the nova300’s minor tonal shortfall when compared to a dedicated headphone amplifier like the Schiit Jotunheim.
 This shortcoming is even harder to pick once the HD800S are swapped out for a pair of AudioQuest NightOwl.
 Instead, see the Peachtree’s glass as more than half full: the nova300 offers one of the finest headphone outputs to be found within an integrated amplifier this side of the Vinnie Rossi LIO.